- 1 5 Best RV Wheel Chocks Reviewed:

 - They work flawlessly even with tightly spaced tires since they can adjust from 12 inches down to 1⅜ inches

-- Cannot be used on single axle vehicles
+- It cannot be used on single axle vehicles

 MaxxHaul 70472 Solid Rubber Heavy Duty Black Wheel Chock

-- The inbuilt handle ensures that positioning and placement is simple
+- The built-in handle ensures that positioning and placement is simple

 - Rubber traction pad with an oil-proof surface that prevents slippage